imryancodes/imryancodes/README.md

 # 💫 About Me:
 Hi my name is Ryan, I'm 13 years old, and I love coding.
-In my time coding, I have learned how to make apps, build websites, create artificial intelligence using Python, build cool projects with Arduinos, develop for a Minecraft server (75,000+ members), run a tech support firm, and make games using Godot and Unreal Engine.<br><br>
+In my time coding, I have learned how to make apps, build websites, create artificial intelligence using Python, build cool projects with Arduinos, develop for a Minecraft server (75,000+ members), run a tech support firm (iztech.xyz), and make games using Godot and Unreal Engine.<br><br>

 ## 🌐 Socials: